AdobeDocs/pass.en/help/accountiq/dashboard.md

 <br>

-The Average sharing score - aggregated for the current segment remains the same for both Programmer and MVPD users.
+The Average sharing score - aggregated for the current segment is available for both Programmer and MVPD users.

 ## Average sharing score - aggregated for the current segment {#aggregated-sharing}